comrad121/IT279GroupProject2/README.md

 To Do:
-* ~~The first program will be an implementation of insertion sort using linked lists to store the data.

-~~Make sure your implementation is correct and efficient (for insertion sort).
-The linked list must be implemented by you, and all movement in the lists must be done using pointers.
-You must read the integers from the files and build a linked list in the order that matches the file and then sort that linked list.
-You may not change what data is in any node after the data is initially stored into a node.

 * The second program is an implementation of shellsort using the best sequence described in your text.
 * The third program will implement bottom up mergesort.